etwk/blog/content/lists/books.md

 - [ ] Blood of Others: Stalin's Crimean Atrocity and the Poetics of Solidarity #literary-criticism #history #must

 ### France
+- [ ] The Last Duel: A True Story of Crime, Scandal, and Trial by Combat (Eric Jager) #history

 #### The French Revolution
 - [ ] The Ancien Régime and the Revolution (Alexis de Tocqueville, Gerald Bevan: translator) #history
 - [ ] The Oxford History of the French Revolution (William Doyle)